OHDSI/Legend/Documents/bpData/README.md

 - ci95ub is the lower bound of the 95% confidence interval of the hazard ratio
 - p is the two-sideed p-value against the null hypothesis of no effect

+### BalancePsStratification.csv, BalanceAdjustBpPsStratification.csv, HrsData_all_PsStratification.csv

+Same as above, but using PS stratification instead of matching.